AIHACONNECT | Education Session Moderator Guidelines

 In the session room, Moderators should:

-• Be sure to arrive to your assigned room at least 15 minutes prior to the session start time.
+• Arrive to their assigned room at least 15 minutes before the session start time.

 • Locate lighting controls and emergency exits in case of an emergency.

-• Locate audiovisual (AV) technicians (in black shirts) who are roaming between rooms as the sessions turn over.
-They will be available to troubleshoot any problems.
+• Locate audiovisual (AV) technicians (in black shirts) roaming between rooms as the sessions turn over.
+They can troubleshoot any problems.

-• If the session is part of the virtual program, introduce yourself to the staff member monitoring the virtual stream in case there are any last minute updates.
+• If the session is part of the virtual program, introduce yourself to the volunteer monitoring the virtual stream in case there are any last-minute updates.

-• Locate the speaker(s) and inquire how they would like you to keep them on-time.
-Remind them that shuffling papers and having conversations, etc. will be picked up by the microphones.
+• Locate the speaker(s) and inquire how they would like you to keep them on time.
+Remind them that shuffling papers and having conversations will be picked up by the microphones and distract the audience.

 • Remind speaker(s) that all presentations will be recorded for OnDemand unless a speaker opts out.
 All speakers, including Moderators, should log in to Online Speaker Center to read and sign the Speaker Agreement.